Starz Entertainment: 2010s

+2018−2023: Acquisition targets

+In January 2018, Lionsgate became the subject of a bidding war for a possible acquisition, with Comcast and Sony Pictures (Columbia Pictures) having made offers.
 At the time, Lionsgate Vice Chairman Michael Burns stated in an interview with CNBC that Lionsgate was mostly interested in merging with CBS and Viacom.
 Viacom and Lionsgate were both interested in acquiring The Weinstein Company.

 On February 27, 2018, a month after the bidding war announcement, Variety reported in a detailed article that toy manufacturing company Hasbro (which had collaborated with the company in the 2017 film My Little Pony: The Movie via its Allspark Pictures theatrical film financing unit which is in turn owned by its Allspark division) came close to also acquiring Lionsgate, but the deal fell through.
-Hasbro would later go on to acquire Entertainment One on December 30, 2019.
+Hasbro would later go on to acquire Entertainment One (eOne; another Canadian-founded business) on December 30, 2019.

-Recent history

 On October 3, 2019, Malone completed the sale of his stake in the studio.

-In April 2021, Lionsgate's Starz Inc. division filed an injunction in Brazil, Argentina and Mexico against The Walt Disney Company over the use of the Star+ brand in Latin America.
+In April 2021, Lionsgate's Starz division filed an injunction in Brazil, Argentina and Mexico against The Walt Disney Company over the use of the Star+ brand in Latin America.
 The two companies would reach a settlement in August that same year.

-In July 2021, Lionsgate purchased a 20 percent equity stake in Spyglass Media Group and acquired the catalogue of The Weinstein Company from Spyglass.
+In July 2021, Lionsgate purchased an 18.9% equity stake in Spyglass Media Group and acquired the catalogue of The Weinstein Company from Spyglass.